luclis/mattermost-ansible/README.md

 ---

 ## Usage
 * Install ansible with your package manager of choice.
 Ansible can also be installed via `pip`.
-This playbook was tested with Ansible 2.3.1 If you can, I would recommend running the most recent version of ansible.
+This playbook was tested with `Ansible 2.3.1`.
+If you can, I would recommend running the most recent version of ansible.

 * Clone this repository.